-- Student received a high school diploma or GED in Oregon - Student attended an elementary school or secondary school or high school in Oregon during each of the three years prior to earning a high school diploma or leaving school before earning a diploma - Student attended an elementary school or secondary school or high school in a state or territory of the United States, the District of Columbia, or the Commonwealth of Puerto Rico in each of the five years prior to earning a high school diploma or leaving school before earning a diploma - Student shows intention to become a citizen or lawful permanent resident of the United States - Student has applied for a federal individual taxpayer identification number or official federal identification document
+- Student received a high school diploma or GED in Oregon - Student attended an elementary school, middle school, or high school in Oregon during each of the three years prior to earning a high school diploma or leaving school before earning a diploma

+- Student attended an elementary school, middle school, or high school in a state or territory of the United States, the District of Columbia, or the Commonwealth of Puerto Rico during each of the five years prior to earning a high school diploma or leaving school before earning a diploma - Student shows intention to become a lawful permanent resident or citizen of the United States

-5. How does a student demonstrate the required "intention to become a citizen or permanent resident"?
+5. How does a student demonstrate the required "intention to become a lawful permanent resident or citizen of the United States"?